bzamecnik/sanctuary/README.md

-# melon
+# sanctuary

-Managed machine-learning model training tool.
+Managed machine-learning model training tool based on [sacred](https://github.com/IDSIA/sacred).

 The goal: help efficiently find good models via managed experiments.

 Status: trying to write down the vision and scope of the project.

-See the [wiki](https://github.com/bzamecnik/melon/wiki) for details.
+See the [wiki](https://github.com/bzamecnik/sanctuary/wiki) for details.

 ## Contact